 Also note that the minimum setback required in these standards is just that: a minimum, which is based on national experience.
-When buildings or other infrastructure is proposed near bluffs or steep slopes, the applicant is encouraged to seek a detailed geotechnical evaluation that may result in needing to have a larger setback or have special provisions even when the slopes are gentler than that regulated in these Standards.
+When buildings or other infrastructure is proposed near bluffs or steep slopes, the application is encouraged to seek a detailed geotechnical evaluation that may result in needing to have a larger setback have special provisions even when the slopes are gentler than that regulated in these Standards. , the applicant ger setback or